hsinyuan-huang/predicting-quantum-properties/README.md

 On the experimental side, we require **single-qubit Pauli measurements** (i.e., each measurement measures all qubits in some Pauli X, Y, or Z- basis).
 This should be readily available in most quantum machines.

+An introduction to this procedure and the underlying theory can be found in our paper: https://scirate.com/arxiv/2002.08953 / https://arxiv.org/abs/2002.08953.

 ### Quick Start

 ```shell